Attribute-Based Authentication in Secure Group Messaging for Distributed Environments and Safer Online Spaces: Background

-We include in the definition of a CGKA protocol the proposal type $\mathsf{join}$, which encapsulates the functionality of \textit{External Joins}.
+We include in the definition of a CGKA protocol the proposal type $\mathsf{external}$, which encapsulates the functionality of \textit{External Joins}.
 Using this operation, users who are not part of a CGKA group are able to directly enter one without requiring an $\mathsf{add}$ proposal from a current member.
-The creator of the $\mathsf{join}$ proposal can commit it and send it to the members without being part of a CGKA group.
+The creator of the $\mathsf{external}$ proposal can commit it and send it to the members without being part of a CGKA group.
 This eliminates the need for invitation to participate in CGKA groups, providing a more agile method for joining them.
-While External Joins are defined in the MLS RFC~\cite{mls}, they are usually overlooked in the CGKA literature: to the extent of our knowledge, no other work formalises the notion of External Joins.
+External Joins are defined in the MLS RFC~\cite{mls} and have only recently been included in formal security analysis of CGKA schemes \cite{cgka_analysis_etk}.

-We note that our definition of CGKA employs the \textit{propose-and-commit} paradigm~\cite{mls}.
-To achieve a higher degree of concurrency, members create \textit{Proposal messages} whenever they want to update the state of the group.
-These proposals do not immediately start a new epoch: instead, users can \textit{Commit} multiple existing proposals at the same time, applying all of the corresponding changes.

 The security of a CGKA protocol is usually established in a \textit{Key Indistinguishability} attack game \cite{a_cgka, cgka_analysis}, in which it is proven that an attacker cannot obtain any information about the secret key of a CGKA group in an specific epoch, even with access to all control messages generated through the evolution of the group.
-A more detailed definition of this security property is located in Appendix \ref{app:cgka}.
+A more detailed definition of this security property is located in \ref{app:cgka}.

-Our definition also explicitly mentions \textit{Key Packages} as a parameter for proposals, which encapsulate some cryptographic material required to insert an user into a CGKA group.
-The contents of Key Packages are determined by their type $kp\mhyphen type$:
+We define a structure called \textit{Join Package} as a parameter for proposals, which encapsulates some cryptographic material required to insert an user into a CGKA group.
+We also explicitly define the algorithm $\mathsf{GenJP}$ for creating Join Packages.
+Readers familiar with MLS terminology should interpret Join Packages as a combination of KeyPackages for $\mathsf{add}$ proposals and ExternalInit for $\mathsf{external}$ proposals \cite{cgka_analysis_etk}.
+We bundle these two structures into one for convenience, as will become apparent when we define our AA-CGKA scheme.
+The contents of Join Packages are determined by their type $jp\mhyphen type$: